Construction of an Orphanage in Wau town, Morobe Province

 In addition, all children are significantly behind their age groups with respect to schooling and education and in general, find it difficult to be assimilated into normal schools.
 The carers we have identified have very advanced English language skills and extra tuition will be given to children who are struggling to keep up in the classroom.

-If you would like to assist these children into developing into worthwhile citizens you can donate using the EziDebit button below.
+If you would like to assist these children in developing into worthwhile citizens you can donate using one of the EziDebit buttons on this page.